mjohny/mjohny.github.io/aboutme.md

 ### Contact

 If you'd like to get in touch, feel free to contact me using any of the links on the bottom of the page!
+You can also reach me by email at mjohny@iastate.edu